erichelgeson/erichelgeson.github.com/_posts/2013-08-14-the-missing-guide-to-enterprise-apis.markdown

 **Strip all but the headers needed when sending a request to a backend.**

 You're likely facading one or many systems that can range from a decent REST service to POX with different layers in between.
-Some may barf at a cookie or a header they werent expecting.
+Some may barf at a cookie or a header they weren't expecting.
 Its better to explicitly strip them out.

 **Cache keys are hard, and your API probably doesn't generate them well**

 API platforms usually have a cache layer, are likely not just a plain old http cache, but more of an application layer cache.
-If your caching just on get parameters youll do silly things like cache compressed responses and serve them to people who are not expecting them (Accept-Encoding) or if you use the Accept header for format, youll serve json to someone wanting xml.
+If your caching just on get parameters you'll do silly things like cache compressed responses and serve them to people who are not expecting them (Accept-Encoding) or if you use the Accept header for format, you'll serve json to someone wanting xml.

-**Backend systems change, and they dont tell you**
+**Backend systems change, and they don't tell you**

 These services were built way before people thought about web APIs.
-Yep, you got this beautiful service that is version 1, everything is fine then boom, the backend changes the POX service and requires a new field that won't fit into your new contract, and didnt tell anyone till you're all on a bridge because the service is failing.
+Yep, you got this beautiful service that is version 1, everything is fine then boom, the backend changes the POX service and requires a new field that won't fit into your new contract, and didn't tell anyone till you're all on a bridge because the service is failing.
 Unfortunately the only mitigation is Enterprise change management (threw up in my mouth a little typing that).

 **Mashup of mashups of mashups**